Sovereign AI for America: Why the Pentagon and Fortune 500 Need On-Prem Intelligence

 The Sovereign AI Architecture

-KynticAI’s Fortress tier is designed for on-premises deployment — in your data centre, on your hardware, under your control.
-The Universal Context Layer reads metadata from source systems without moving or copying the underlying data.
-It generates governed context facts — churn risk scores, supply chain bottleneck signals, compliance anomaly flags — with full provenance chains and confidence badges.
+KynticAI’s Fortress path is designed to run in the customer’s private environment — in the buyer’s data centre, on controlled infrastructure, under local governance.
+The Universal Context Layer injects authorised data items and relationship evidence from source systems without sending raw operational records to KynticAI.
+It generates governed relationship facts — churn risk pressure, supply chain bottleneck signals, compliance anomaly flags — with provenance chains and confidence badges.

 Air-Gapped Deployment for Defence